puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 ---

 This is a guide for managing bugs in Puppet open-source projects, including Puppet, Facter, MCollective, Hiera, and PuppetDB.
-The official Puppet Labs bug tracker is run through JIRA and is located at <http://tickets.puppetlabs.com/>.
+The official Puppet bug tracker is run through JIRA and is located at <http://tickets.puppetlabs.com/>.
 This guide covers the following tasks:

   - [How to Create a JIRA Account](#create-a-jira-account)